fastoch/React-JS-Dave-Gray/README.md

 ... from 63 minutes to 95 minutes ...

+We will create a list of items and the different handlers for checking and deleting items.

+---

 We add the following **useState** statement in our `Content.tsx` file:
 ```tsx
 const Content = () => {